-The authorities closely monitored media content and used censorship.
-According to BAJ's monitoring of the coverage of the 2020 presidential election in the Belarusian media, "any alternative viewpoints were conspicuous by their absence from the state-run media.
-Their journalists and guest experts aired and propagated just one stance, [the one] supported by the government.
-Moreover, they enjoyed an exclusive right to interpret the positions and opinions of their opponents, who were never given an opportunity to air their views in person."
-Popular Telegram channels remained one of the leading sources of information about the events of the campaigning period.
+25 Coverage of the 2020 Presidential Elections in Belarusian Media.
+Report 2: https://baj.by/en/analytics/coverage-2020-presidential-elections-belarusian-media-report-2 journalists and guest experts aired and propagated just one stance, [the one] supported by the government.
+Moreover, they enjoyed an exclusive right to interpret the positions and opinions of their opponents, who were never given an opportunity to air their views in person."28 Popular Telegram channels remained one of the leading sources of information about the events of the campaigning period.
 Private media focused on the direct participants of the campaign.
 Important topics included election pickets, public initiatives related to observation and vote counting, arrests of peaceful protesters and independent journalists.